KARWorkshop/KAR-Gecko-ASM/CT_Items/README.md

 - Boxes 1 KO || boxes break in one hit

 - Change Star Pole Item Drop Count || changes the amount of items the Star Pole drops, be it 3-20 or more as time goes on

+- Box Type Only || choose which box types spawn

+- High Item Freq || increases the items droppped in CT and in stadiums, phased out by the option in the debug menu, unless you want more items in stadiums too.